-Ingredients Used in Soap Making
+Chemicals Used in Soap Making

 From ancient civilizations to modern industries, soap has remained a fundamental tool for cleanliness.
 As techniques evolved from basic animal fat and ash concoctions to sophisticated chemical processes, the quest for effective cleansing has persisted.
-Today, businesses seeking quality soap ingredients turn to suppliers like Kraft Chemical.
+Today, businesses seeking quality soap chemicals turn to suppliers like Kraft Chemical.
 In this exploration of soap-making, we’ll uncover its rich history and the pivotal role of chemical advancements in shaping its modern forms.

 The Evolution Of Cleaning

-The ingredients used to make soap date back to ancient times, starting with fatty acids from sheep, goats, cows, and other livestock from the early Mesopotamian and Roman eras.
+The chemical compounds used to make soap date back to ancient times, starting with fatty acids from sheep, goats, cows, and other livestock from the early Mesopotamian and Roman eras.
 Soap was first made with animal fat and wood ash in ancient times.
 Then, soap was evolved by Nicolas Leblanc, a French soap maker in the 1790s who extracted sodium hydroxide from salt (sodium chloride) and replaced the need for wood ash in soap making.
 However, the soap-making process, otherwise known as the saponification process, was not established until the 1820s by another French chemist Eugene-Michel Chevreul.

-Choose Kraft Chemical for Premium Soap-Making Ingredients
+Choose Kraft Chemical for Premium Soap-Making Chemicals

 What Is Soap Formula?